yogitadarade/8WeekSqlChallenge/CaseStudy 2-Pizza Runner/README.md

 **Insights**
 Cheese was most excluded.Oh Man who are these people who are excluding cheese from pizza.
 </details>

-**Thanks of checking this out .Will resume later with other questions**
+**Thanks for checking this out .Will resume later with other questions**